jdreaver/rust-os/README.md

   - Ensure we don't accidentally reuse descriptors while we are waiting for a response from the device.
 Don't automatically just wrap around!
 This is what might require a mutex rather than just atomic integers?
   - I think there is a race condition with the interrupts with the current non-locking mechanism.
 Ensure that if there are concurrent writes while an interrupt, then an interrupt won't miss a read (e.g. there will at least be a followup interrupt)
   - Remember features we negotiate, and ensure we are accounting for the different features in the logic (especially around notifications)
+- Physical memory allocation
   - Ensure `PhysicalBuffer` allocation and deallocation is safe, and that page and size math is correct (particularly in `drop()`).
 Make it foolproof.
-  - Perhaps introduce page <-> address translation layer in a single spot.
+    - Be explicit about it allocating pages.
+Don't pretend it is just addresses.
+Perhaps put page <-> address translation layer in a single spot.
+    - In fact, maybe `LockedPhysicalMemoryAllocator` should _not_ implement `Allocator`.
+If we want a malloc-like behavior on top of contiguous physical memory, we should explicitly use e.g. `LockedHeap` on top of some allocated physical pages (basically an arena).
 - Does `PhysicalBuffer::allocate` need an alignment argument?
 Does anything ever need more than page alignment?
 - Create `sync` module that has synchronization primitives
   - Wrapper around `spin::Mutex` that also disables interrupts, similar to Linux's `spin_lock_irqsave` (`x86_64::interrupts::without_interrupts` is handy here).
 Might need our own custom `MutexGuard` wrapper that handles re-enabling interrupts on `drop()`